cockroachlabs/open-sourced-interview-process/README.md

 - Please note, around 10-20% of each interview is spent on a curve-ball question that we do not include in the exercises.
 While you can come prepared for a majority of the interview, we also like to see how you think on your feet.

-- Throughout the interview process, we enourage you to share your thought process with your interviewers.
-This will enable you to put your creativity and approach to problem-solving on display!
+- Throughout your time interviewing, we encourage you to share your thought process with your interviewers.
+Discussing *why* and *how* you developed a solution will put your creativity and approach to problem-solving on display!

 **For Recruiters:**